vaishdho1/Model-Serving-System/README.md

 ## Additional resources
 - Results: see `docs/results.pdf`
-- (Upcoming)Design document: see `docs/Design_doc` for detailed architecture and rationale
+- Design document: see `docs/design_document.pdf` for detailed architecture and rationale